viradex/games-uploader/README.md

 The default directory to open when selecting videos.
 If none is specified, it opens the previously opened directory.

+### Mute Finish Popups and Shutdown on Complete

+Sets a default value when opening the app for the state of the checkboxes.
+These settings can be modified in the app itself, however, they are not permanent and will be reverted on the next app restart unless permanently changed in the configuration file.

 ### Playlists

 The playlists are structured into years and months.
 Depending on the date of the video, it will be uploaded to the respective playlist.